brndnhrbrt/mern-app-template/README.md

 In the project directory, you can run:

+### `npm run dev`

+Runs both the client and server using concurrently for development

 ### `npm run server`

 Runs the backend express server app in the development mode on port 9000